pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-09-24-evoo-pesto.markdown

 - pizza
 - pasta
 - vic
 Description: If you're after more of a traditional <a href="/misc/fake-healthy-foods#sauces">pesto</a> but still want to cut back on a bit of oil, then this pesto recipe is for you.
-Yes, extra virgin olive oil is a very healthy fat you should be consuming, but too much excess can lead to problems.
+Yes, extra virgin olive oil is a very healthy <a href="/misc/fats">fat</a> you should be consuming, but too much excess can lead to problems.
 I typically prefer some type of pesto as the sauce on my <a href="/recipes/pizza">Home Oven Baked Pizza</a>  This recipe cuts down on a bit of the oil while still preserving all the taste of the classic.
-Check out some of my other <a href="/pesto">pesto recipes</a>, with varying amounts of oil, different kinds of nuts, vegan versions, and high protein versions
+Check out some of my other <a href="/pesto">pesto recipes</a>, with varying amounts of oil, different kinds of nuts, vegan versions, and high <a href="/misc/protein">protein</a> versions
 Instructions:
 - Add the almonds to a pan over medium heat.
 Toast the nuts for 2-3 minutes or until lightly fragrant and softened